DDoS/Golite/doc/report.md

 Notice that the integer types used have exact sizes.
 This is for better compatibility with LLVM, which also uses strictly defined sizes for integers.

 Another important declaration in the runtime is the structure type `goliteRtSlice`.
-It is a length field and a pointer to a memory buffer.
+It has a length field and a pointer to a memory buffer.
 As the name suggests, it is the backing data structure for slices, but is also used for strings.
 Using this we can implement the pass-by-reference semantics of slices.
 String are immutable, so the pass-by semantics do not matter.
+Arrays are implemented as a value type, just like in C.

-Finally, at the end of the file, are two prototypes: `void staticInit(void)` and `void goliteMain(void)`.
+Finally, at the end of the file are two prototypes: `void staticInit(void)` and `void goliteMain(void)`.
 These are implemented by the code generator.
 The first contains code for initializing global variables, and the second is the actual Golite `main` entry point.
 The last declaration of the runtime is the C `main`, which simply calls `staticInit` followed by `goliteMain`.